rmaguiar/hugo-theme-color-your-world/README.md

 ### Custom partials

-* The title can be replaced by creating a file named `layouts/partials/custom/header.html`;
+* The site title can be replaced by creating a file named `layouts/partials/custom/header.html`;
 * Custom favicons can be used by creating a file named `layouts/partials/custom/head.html`;
+* Custom CSS can be imported into the main CSS file by creating a file named `static/css/custom.css` or `assets/scss/custom.scss`;
 * The `copyright` param can be replaced by creating a file named `layouts/partials/custom/footer.html`.

 ### More config